swan-cern/jupyterhub-extensions/KeyCloakAuthenticator/README.md

 This authenticator implements a refresh mechanism, ensuring that the tokens stored in the user dict are always up-to-date (if the update is not possible, it forces a re-authentication of the user).
 It also allows exchanging the user token for tokens that can be used to authenticate against other (external) services.

+This Authenticator is built on top of [OAuthenticator](https://github.com/jupyterhub/oauthenticator) and should be possible to use some of its configuration values.

 ## Requirements